padwasabimasala/simple-java-build-examples/README.md

 java -cp ./build/classes/java/main hello.HelloWorld
 ```

+# License

+Original authors rights reserved otherwise this software is free to use under the terms of the MIT License

 > The path of life leads upward for the prudent
 > to keep them from going down to the realm of the dead.
 > -- Proverbs 15:24